Three Ridges: This Strenuous Loop Hike Rewards with Wide-Open Mountain Vistas

 Wrap-Up Notes

-From the Reeds Gap parking area, my total hiking time (moving time) was just under eight hours.
-The full loop hike could be done in one day, but it’s a long day.
-Phew.
+From the Reeds Gap parking area, my total hiking time (moving time) was under eight hours.
+The full hike could be done in one day, but a very long day.

-I loved doing this 15.0-mile loop hike as a two-day backpacking trip.
-However, at least this time of year, I felt like the Mau-Har Trail had little to offer.
+I loved doing this 15.0-mile Three Ridges loop hike as a two-day backpacking trip.
+I understand why this hike is among the best backpacking loops in Virginia.